Key takeaways:

 4. Hyundai Elevator

-Hyundai has some of the fastest elevators on the market, including its latest innovation, which features an 18m/s (2.2 mph) speed elevator.
-So, if you’re looking for an elevator brand that’s making strides, Hyundai is worth looking into.
+Hyundai has some of the fastest elevators on the market, including its latest innovation, an 18m/s (2.2 mph) speed elevator.
+So, if you’re looking for an elevator brand that’s making strides, Hyundai is worth considering.

 5. AVT Beckett